Skip to main content

 Follow us:

-Fentanyl Detox in Atlanta, GA
+Fentanyl Detox

 What is Fentanyl?

 Originally intended for those facing terminal conditions or chronic illnesses, fentanyl is a synthetic opioid with pain-relieving properties.
 Fentanyl is incredibly strong.
-In fact, it can be 50 to 100 times more potent than other opioids such as heroin.
+It can be 50 to 100 times more potent than other opioids such as heroin.
 Prescription fentanyl can take the form of patches, tablets, lozenges, and oral/nasal spray.
 However, the majority of illegal fentanyl is distributed in the form of a powder.
 People then smoke, inject, snort, or orally ingest this powder.

 Since fentanyl is highly addictive and is considered relatively cost-effective, the drug is often used to cut other substances.
 Additionally, fentanyl can be falsely distributed in counterfeit tablets, posing as other opioids.
 As a result, many individuals become addicted to fentanyl unknowingly.